Cromab/discord-bot/README.md

 This package allows us to interact with Discord API and has many applications beyond what we'll be outlining and can be found [here](https://discordpy.readthedocs.io/en/stable/).
 If you're interested in building out some awesome tools, please go ahead and read those docs.

 For us, we're going to be focusing on just the basics.
 With that, let's start by creating our bot.py script.
 Here we'll start with the imports we need and the all important .env file.
-The below chunk of code is creating a connection to Discord for our bot user.
+The below chunk of code is our set-up for this.

 ```python
 import os